aaronpowell/aaronpowell.github.io/src/documents/posts/2010-06-29-unit-testing-with-umbraco.md

---- cson
+---
   title: "Unit Testing with Umbraco"
   metaTitle: "Unit Testing with Umbraco"
   description: "A wrap up from my talk on doing unit tested ASP.NET with Umbraco"
   revised: "2011-01-20"
   date: "2010-06-29"
-tags: ["umbraco","asp.net","unit-testing","webformsmvp"]
+  tags:
+    - "umbraco"
+    - "asp.net"
+    - "unit-testing"
+    - "webformsmvp"
   migrated: "true"
-urls: ["/unit-testing-with-umbraco"]
+  urls:
+    - "/unit-testing-with-umbraco"
-summary: """
+  summary: ""

-"""
 ---
 At [CodeGarden 10][1] I did a presentation on Unit Testing with Umbraco which was primarily looking at doing Unit Testing with ASP.NET and then have you can take those principles into doing development with Umbraco.